This post may contain affiliate links. Please read our disclosure policy.

 How to serve

-• Traditionally, you would serve this crockpot Tuscan chicken with something starchy – all the better to absorb the sauce!
-Try serving with mashed or roast potatoes, a bowl of rice, or – of course – your favorite pasta.
+- Traditionally, you would serve this crockpot Tuscan chicken with something starchy – all the better to absorb the sauce!
+Try serving with mashed potatoes or roast potatoes, a bowl of rice, or – of course – your favorite pasta.

-• It also pairs excellently with winter or roasted vegetables that complement the spinach and tomatoes.
-Try it with kale salad, roasted Mediterranean vegetables, broccoli, or eggplant.
+- It also pairs excellently with winter or roasted vegetables that complement the spinach and tomatoes.
+Try it with kale salad, roasted Mediterranean vegetables, grilled broccoli, or baked eggplant.

 More easy chicken dishes